aleph2c/miros/doc/zero_to_one.rst

 **Can you map this history idea back onto the story?**

-Imagine that the bartender on the ``door_open`` bar has a pair of binoculars hanging around his neck (with a deep history icon painted on them as their brand).
+Imagine that the bartender named ``Door_Close`` in the ``door_open`` bar has a pair of binoculars hanging around his neck (with a deep history icon painted on them as their brand).
 He uses them to watch where Tara and Spike drink when they are in any bar above the door_closed terrace, taking note of their last location.

 When Tara asks him for directions he whispers his answer in her ear.